Skip to main content Go to KYOCERA HOME Global THE NEW VALUE FRONTIER

 1982

-Mass production of polycrystalline silicon solar cells begins.
+Mass production of multicrystalline silicon solar cells begins

-Mass production of polycrystalline silicon solar cells Kyocera launches the world's first mass production of polycrystalline silicon solar cells using the casting method.
-Today polycrystalline silicon has become the mainstream method of solar power generation.
-In the same year the company establishes an overseas business division, and begins shipping solar modules to North America and Europe in the following year.
+Mass production of polycrystalline silicon solar cells Kyocera launches the world's first mass-produced multicrystalline silicon solar cells using the casting method.
+Today multicrystalline silicon solar cells have become the mainstream method used to manufacture solar cells worldwide.
+In the same year, Kyocera establishes an international business division for solar energy products, and begins shipping solar modules to North America and Europe shortly thereafter.

 1984

-Solar Energy Center in Sakura, Chiba Prefecture The Solar Energy Center is established in Sakura, Chiba Prefecture, as an integral part of Kyocera's development of solar batteries and introduction of these products to society.
+Solar Energy Center in Sakura, Chiba Prefecture Kyocera’s Solar Energy Center is established in Sakura, Chiba Prefecture, Japan as an integral part of Kyocera's efforts to develop and introduce solar energy products to society.
 In 1985, the center is honored by a visit from King Gustav of Sweden.

 1984

-Industry's first illuminated traffic signs with built-in solar batteries released.
+Industry's first illuminated traffic signs with built-in solar cells are launched

 Illuminated traffic signs with built-in solar batteries